Community Investment Explorer 2.0: About the Data

 Share of funding in LMI tracts: Percentage of program funding in low- and moderate-income census tracts within a metropolitan or micropolitan statistical area.

-Location share of LMI tracts: Percentage of census tracts within a metropolitan or micropolitan statistical area that is considered low- or moderate-income.
+Location share of LMI tracts: Percentage of census tracts within a metropolitan or micropolitan statistical area that is considered low- and moderate-income.

 Program Descriptions

-Community Development Block Grant (CDBG) program: Administered by the U.S. Department Housing and Urban Development (HUD), the CDBG program provides annual grants on a formula basis to states and cities to support decent housing and a suitable living environment, and by expanding economic opportunities, principally for persons with low and moderate income.
+Community Development Block Grant (CDBG) program: Administered by the U.S. Department Housing and Urban Development (HUD), the CDBG program provides annual grants on a formula basis to states and cities to support decent housing and a suitable living environment and expand economic opportunities, principally for those with low and moderate incomes.

 Community Development Financial Institution (CDFI) program: Administered by the U.S. Department of Treasury’s CDFI Fund, the CDFI program provides financial products and services to individuals and organizations that struggle with accessing capital from mainstream financial institutions.

-CRA Small Business Lending: Small business loans, as measured by loans to businesses with revenues below $1 million, reported by bank lenders pursuant to the Community Reinvestment Act requirements.
+Community Reinvestment Act (CRA) Small Business Lending: Small business loans, as measured by loans to businesses with revenue below $1 million, reported by bank lenders pursuant to CRA requirements.

 Historic Tax Credit program: Administered by the U.S. Department of the Interior’s National Park Service (NPS) and the Internal Revenue Service (IRS), the Historic Tax Credit program provides a tax credit for the rehabilitation of historic, income-producing buildings that are determined by NPS to be “certified historic structures.”